-Before an entry is completed, if a correction needs to be made, the correction should be clearly made, numbered (all corrections in the marriage register books should have a unique number - the first one being 1, the second 2 etc), and in the right hand margin, the number of the correction should be entered with the initials of the registering officer.
+Before an entry is completed, if a correction needs to be made, the correction should be clearly made and numbered (all corrections in the marriage register books should have a unique number - the first one being 1, the second 2, etc.).
+And in the right hand margin, the number of the correction should be entered with the initials of the registering officer.

-If an error is discovered after the entry is complete and the register has been signed, the registering officer should contact his or her superintendent registrar for the procedure on making the correction.
+If an error is discovered after the entry is complete, and the register has been signed, the registering officer should contact their superintendent registrar for the procedure on making the correction.